ksassnowski/venture-docs/docs/installation.md

 ### Requirements

-Venture requires PHP 7.4 and Laravel 7 or 8.
+Venture requires PHP 7.4 or 8 and Laravel 7 or 8.

 ### Installing Venture